jessicapapinto/product-data-analysis/README.md

 Product data plays an important role in how companies manage and distribute product information across brands, categories, suppliers and sales channels.
 This project analyzes a synthetic product database designed to simulate a real-world Product Data environment.
 The analysis uses SQL Server to explore the database, assess data quality, define relevant metrics and investigate patterns across the product catalog.
-Power BI will then be used to visualize the main findings.
 The goal is to understand the state of the product catalog, identify data quality and publication issues, and transform product data into insights that can support operational and business decisions.

 ## 2. Business Context